Italian tourist killed in Israel car-ramming attack - KESQ

 Three of the seven people injured in the attack are still in hospital as of Saturday morning local time, according to Ichilov Medical Center.
 All of those killed or injured in the attack were tourists.

-Police said that the car was driven by a 45-year-old resident of the village of Kfar Kasem in Israel.
+Police said that the car was driven by a 45-year-old resident of Kfar Kasem, an Arab-Israeli city east of Tel Aviv.

 Israeli authorities described the incident as a “terror attack.”